-If you have a house which you have bought through mortgage financing in North Carolina and you have a hard time paying for the mortgage on time, the best thing you can do to stop foreclosure is apply for refinancing.
-However, not all homeowners like you can go for refinance.
-You can only refinance your property if it still has high appraisal value and you have high credit score.
+If you have a house that you have bought through mortgage financing in North Carolina and you have a hard time paying for the mortgage on time, the best thing you can do to stop foreclosure is to apply for refinancing.
+However, not all homeowners like you can go for refinancing.
+You can only refinance your property if it still has a high appraisal value and you have a high credit score.

 Now, this seems to be a no-no for some homeowners and/or lenders but if they don’t have any other options, this is what they will go for.
 But the thing is, with short sale, they can actually stop foreclosure dead in its tracks and can still preserve their good credit standing.

 There is actually another way on how to stop foreclosure and that’s the NC foreclosure prevention fund.
 However, before getting into the facts about foreclosure prevention fund, take a look at short sale.